 When you’re working on your own muscles, the most important rule is to listen to your body.
 You’re looking for that “hurts so good” feeling of a productive release, not sharp or shooting pain.
 If something feels wrong, ease up or stop.
 These techniques are meant to provide relief and can be a great complement to your regular professional massages, helping to extend the benefits of your sessions and keep your hips happy.
 By taking a few minutes each day to address tight spots, you can maintain the progress you make in the studio and prevent minor stiffness from becoming a bigger issue.
 It’s an empowering way to take an active role in your own wellness.

-Use a Foam Roller for Your Hip Flexors
+How to Use a Foam Roller on Your Hip Flexors

 A foam roller is an excellent tool for addressing the large muscles around your hips.
 By using your body weight, you can apply broad, consistent pressure to release general tightness.
 To target your hip flexors, start by lying face down and placing the foam roller horizontally under one hip.
 Support your upper body with your forearms.
 Gently roll back and forth over the front of your hip, moving slowly and pausing on any tender spots.
 Research suggests that foam rolling for at least two minutes can help improve your hip’s range of motion.
 This simple routine can make a noticeable difference in how your hips feel throughout the day.